SimonEnsemble/mpn_charges/README.md

-# Message passing neural networks for partialcharge assignment in metal-organic frameworks
+# Message Passing Neural Networks for Partial Charge Assignment to Metal-Organic Frameworks

 Jupyter Notebook to produce data for:

 > A. Raza, A. Sturluson, C. M. Simon, and X. Fern.
-Message passing neural networks for partialcharge assignment in metal-organic frameworks predicting charges on MOFs via a message passing network.
+Message passing neural networks for partial charge assignment to metal-organic frameworks.

 # Structure of repository
 ```